Asian Art Outpost

 fuku

-This Character is pronounced "fu" in Chinese.
+福 is pronounced “fu” in Chinese.

-The character "fu" is posted by virtually all Chinese people on the doors of their homes during the Spring Festival (closely associated with the Chinese New Years).
+The character “fu” is posted by virtually all Chinese people on the doors of their homes during the Spring Festival (closely associated with the Chinese New Year).

 One tradition from the Zhou Dynasty (beginning in 256 B.C.) holds that putting a fu symbol on your front door will keep the goddess of poverty away.

-This character literally means good fortune, prosperity, blessed, happiness, and fulfillment.
+福 literally means good fortune, prosperity, blessed, blessedness, happiness, and fulfillment.

-See Also...
-Lucky
+See Also: Lucky

 Guanxi

-The Chinese Concept of Relationship
+The Chinese Concept of Relationship and Exchange of Favors

 guān xì